Oren Eizenman: Biography

 Eizenman was born in Toronto, Canada, to Ronit and Moshe Eizenman, and is Jewish.
 He spent some of his childhood living in a suburb of Tel Aviv.
 His father is a University of Toronto professor and an expert on eye tracking, and his mother is a teacher.
 He is the brother of ice hockey players Alon (now a lawyer) and Erez Eizenman (now a management consultant), all three of whom have played for the Israeli national team.

 Eizenman played hockey for the Wexford Raiders in the Ontario Provincial Junior Hockey League (OPJHL).
 He played two years on the varsity hockey team at Community Hebrew Academy of Toronto.

 He played college hockey for RPI.
-As a freshman in 2003-04 he was seventh in the ECAC in freshmen scoring, was named to the ECAC Weekly Honor Roll twice, was ECAC Rookie of the Week once, and was named to the ECAC All-Rookie Team.
+As a freshman in 2003-04, he was seventh in the ECAC in freshmen scoring, was named to the ECAC Weekly Honor Roll twice, was ECAC Rookie of the Week once, and was named to the ECAC All-Rookie Team.
 In 2005-06 he was ECACHL Weekly Honor Roll four times, and ECACHL All-Academic.
-In 2006-07 he was ECACHL Weekly Honor Roll and ECACHL All-Academic.
+In 2006-07, he was ECACHL Weekly Honor Roll and ECACHL All-Academic.

-Eizenman's professional career began with the Fresno Falcons.
+Eizenman's professional career began with the Fresno Falcons of the ECHL.
+He would spend most of his career between that league and the AHL before finishing his career in Asia.